buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.5.10 =
+* Bug: Forums - Creating a new post when there was an existing discussion showed the previous discussion title
+* Bug: Groups - Document tab within a group would load slowly with groups with thousand or more members
+* Bug: Groups - When adding a LearnDash course to a group within the settings, previously this then would alter the groups permalink and alter the group invite settings
+* Bug: Styling - The & sign when used within a label for a Profile Type would show &AMP code on user profile and member directory

 = 2.5.00 =
 * New Feature! - TutorLMS settings added to BuddyBoss integration page for adding courses to groups and choosing course activity posts into group feeds depending in user interactions